 Before our visit to Hawaii, I’d heard about Hawaii’s famed shrimp trucks.
-Most reviews I read seemed to recommend one called Giovanni’s Shrimp Truck, but to be honest, we didn’t actually try it.
+Most reviews I read seemed to recommend one called Giovanni’s Shrimp Truck, but to be honest, we didn’t actually try it (I think it was closed when we drove past).
 We did, however, stop for a bite to eat and drink at the North Shore Shrimp Truck, and it did not disappoint!

 IL Gelato Cafe